fpetitzon/Study_of_new_designs_in_quantum_neural_networks/README.md

 # Study of new designs in quantum neural networks

-This repository contains code necessary to reproduce the figures and simulation results of the paper "Study of new designs in quantum neural networks" by Felix Petitzon.
+This repository contains code necessary to reproduce the figures and simulation results of the paper "New designs in quantum neural networks" by Felix Petitzon.
+Link ArXiv: https://arxiv.org/abs/2203.07872
-TODO: link arxiv

 Compared are:
 - classical deep neural network